Eager and Lazy Relations

 // you'll have all question's categories inside "categories" variable now

 Note: if you came from other languages (Java, PHP, etc.) and are used to use lazy relations everywhere - be careful.
-Those languages aren't asynchronous and lazy loading is achieved different way, that's why you don't work with promises there.
+Those languages aren't asynchronous and lazy loading is achieved in a different way, that's why you don't work with promises there.
 In JavaScript and Node.JS you have to use promises if you want to have lazy-loaded relations.
 This is non-standard technique and considered experimental in TypeORM.

 Last updated